• Skip to main content

 Busting a Few Nutrition Myths

 Enjoy dairy: Dairy products are fine to eat, even full fat varieties.
 There is no evidence to show these are bad for our health.
-And in fact, new evidence suggests they are very beneficial.
+In fact, evidence suggests they are very beneficial.
 In terms of carbs, cheese and cottage cheese are lower in carbs than milk and yogurt.

 Become a detective: When you go shopping, don’t rely on front-of-pack labeling.
 Food companies are great at enticing you to purchase foods, or telling you that a food is healthy, but it may not be true.
 The only way you’ll know is to read food labels and learn to understand the nutrition facts panel.
 When looking at nutrition labels, don’t just look at the total calories, observe the amount of carbs, fiber and how much sugar an item contains.